apache/iceberg-go/website/src/api.md

 }
 ```

-You can run following code to list all root namespaces:
+You can run the following code to list all root namespaces:

 ```go
 // List all root namespaces